 Windsor Brokers Limited is an Investment Firm incorporated in the Republic of Cyprus through the Department of Registrar of Cyprus and Official Receiver under the Cyprus Company Law, Cap 113 as a Limited Liability Company with registration number HE119081.
-The Company was the first licensed and regulated Investment Firm by the Central Bank of Cyprus.
-It offers products and market making services to individuals and corporate clients from over 80 countries worldwide.
+It offers financial products and market making services to individuals and corporate clients.

-The Company obtained its license from CySEC on 20/05/2004, with license number 030/04; the Company is 100% owned by Aylox Holdings Ltd incorporated in the Republic of Cyprus through the Department of Registrar of Cyprus and Official Receiver.
-As at 31/12/2018, the Company, regulated by CySEC, was authorized to offer the following investment and ancillary services:
+The Company obtained its license from CySEC on 20/05/2004, with license number 030/04; the Company is 100% owned by Windsor Holdings Ltd incorporated in the Republic of Cyprus through the Department of Registrar of Cyprus and Official Receiver.
+During 2019, the Company, regulated by CySEC, was authorized to offer the following investment and ancillary services: